LF-Decentralized-Trust-labs/Naryo/docs/getting_started.md

     cd server
     ```

-2. Build Librevents's Docker image and start it using `docker-compose` with the desired profiles:
+2. Build Naryo's Docker image and start it using `docker-compose` with the desired profiles:

     ```sh
     docker-compose --profile <profile-name> --profile <profile-name> up --build